jjaacckk/hydra/README.md

 # hydra

-hydra creates two new windows everytime you close a old window.
+hydra creates two new windows everytime you close an old window.

 idk, man. it basically just annoys the person running it.